cockpit-project/cockpit-machines/src/README.md

 Please refer guide/html/feature-virtualmachines.html to general information and how to set up nested virtualization.

-With nested virtualization enabled, Vagrant can be used to try pkg/machines:
+With nested virtualization enabled, Vagrant can be used to try cockpit-machines:

     $ sudo vagrant up
     $ vagrant ssh